Revanthinfosec/Webscrapping-amazon/README.md

 ## Usage

-To use the project, follow these steps:
+To use the project:

-1. Run the Python script `scrape_amazon.py`.
+1. Clone this repository: `git clone https://github.com/Revanthinfosec/Webscrapping-amazon.git`
-2. Check the generated CSV file for scraped data.
+2. Open the Jupyter Notebook `amazon webscrapper project.ipynb` in your Jupyter environment.
-3. Customize the script as needed for your specific requirements.
+3. Follow the instructions and run each cell in the notebook to scrape data from Amazon.

 ## Contributing